Semester in France Program (French Minors Only)

-George Fox University students may apply to study in France for one semester through a cooperative agreement with Grace College of Winona Lake, Ind.
+George Fox University students may apply to study in France for one semester.
 The semester in France program is designed for students minoring in French or Romance languages.
-Students study in Dijon, France, and live in local family homes while attending French language and civilization classes with students from 60 countries.
+Students study in Dijon at CIEF, or in Paris at La Sorbonne, France and live in local family homes while attending French language and civilization classes with students from 60 countries.

 The CIEF maintains a resource center for all students and offers social and cultural recreational activities.
 Throughout the semester, guided day excursions are organized in and around Burgundy as well as two- or three- day accompanied excursions to other areas of France (Additional fees will apply for the excursions).